 Mr Hamill was born in Northern Ireland and had a tattoo of a black and green turtle on his right shoulder.
 He left his homeland at a young age and was well-travelled, including time spent in Canada.

 He was survived by several children from more than two partners.

 There have been similar cases of people vanishing in suspicious circumstances, most recently when Queenstown man John Beckenridge and his 11-year-old stepson, Mike Zhao-Beckenridge, vanished.

-Mr Beckenridge broke a Family Court order when he picked Mike up from school in Invercargill on March 13 last year.
+Mr Beckenridge broke a court order when he picked Mike up from school in Invercargill on March 13 last year.
 Eight days later his car was found at the bottom of an 88m cliff near Curio Bay with no sign of the pair.
 Some believe the former pilot has escaped overseas with Mike and a police say a criminal inquiry is ongoing.